p-mazhnik/bitrise-run-build/README.md

 1. **bitrise-workflow** (required) : The name of Bitrise workflow you want to run.

+1. **bitrise-pipeline** (optional) : The name of the pipeline you want to trigger.
+This is mutually exclusive with `bitrise-workflow` - you must specify either a workflow or a pipeline, but not both.
 1. **listen** (optional) : Stream the logs as the build is happening on Bitrise and wait for build completion.
 Defaults to `false`, meaning that action will only trigger the build.